Tech Ridge SEO Logo

 Founder, Tech Ridge SEO

-Featured image for 90-Day Experiment: Can AI Search Find Us Without Any Reviews, Backlinks, or Local Network?
+Featured image for 90-Day AI Search Test: Can We Rank Without Reviews or Backlinks?

 I moved to St. George about a year ago.
 I didn’t know a single person here.
 No local network, no referral pipeline, no friend who owns a contracting company and sends work my way.
 I don’t post on Instagram.
 My LinkedIn is basically a placeholder.